vapor/docs/4.0/docs/routing.md

 }
 ```

 Route handlers support returning anything that is `ResponseEncodable`.
-This includes `Content` and any `EventLoopFuture`'s where the future value is `ResponseEncodable`.
+This includes `Content`, an `async` closure, and any `EventLoopFuture`s where the future value is `ResponseEncodable`.

 You can specify the return type of a route using `-> T` before `in`.
 This can be useful in situations where the compiler cannot determine the return type.